 I wrote this poem about a time when I was 9:

-Gunpowder cornfield, July--
+Gunpowder cornfield, July--long time ago--

 Grown-up asks over the fireworks